simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

 ## Setting up the ntrip server software
 Setting up this service will require some experience with linux.
 Unfortunately it isn't completely automatable.

-Once you've set up your device and antenna, you can start configuring the required software.
+Once you've set up your device and [properly placed your antenna](https://docs.onocoy.com/documentation/quick-start-guides/mine-rewards/2.-install-your-station), you can start configuring the required software.

 1. We need to create an account and get our credentials from the [onocoy website](https://console.onocoy.com/explorer).
 You will need to grab the server address, username, password, and port number from this step.
    Refer to the [Onocoy documentation](https://docs.onocoy.com/documentation/quick-start-guides/get-gnss-correction-data) if you need help.